Decision-making Chronology for the Lake Pontchartrain & Vicinity Hurricane Protection Project (2008)

 This memorandum provides a data link used in the economic evaluation of Corps of Engineers projects affecting agriculture.

 Economic Guidance Memorandum 09-04: Generic Depth-Damage Relationships for Vehicles (2009)

-Guidance for generic vehicle depth-damage curves for flood damage reduction studies.
+Guidance for generic vehicle depth-damage curves for flood-risk management studies.

 This memorandum provides current (Oct 2009) normalized prices.